gwiam/awt_atoyom/porting_legbot.md

     - to change animation of animation node choose an animation from the inspector it's not a state machine, the reason you don't have a pen icon!
     - maybe I could change the expressions to nav.target_position = global_position
     - now the damn animation state is stuck of idle....
+        - nvm Godot is actually retarded and didn't "save" the expressions
+        - after restarting
+    - calculating velocity is a little strange
+        - right now I am doing velocity.move_toward(new_velocity*speed,accel)
+        - but if the syntax of move_toward is <direction> and <amount> then this is bullshit